 Meet the koalas of Magnetic Island - Bungalow Bay YHA!

 A day at Bungalow Bay for our koalas is a very cruisy one!
 Sleeping for 18 to 20 hours a day, we can’t help feeling jealous of their routine.
 They receive full room service every morning and of course, breakfast in bed too.
 Eucalyptus leaf is given from our very own plantation, which we share with the local Koala Hospital on the island.
 In the coming week, we will be planting 2000 more trees!

-I always ensure that guests coming in to our park understand what a great privilege it is to get to cuddle one of our koalas, as it is not allowed in other states.
 To limit the stress on the koalas, Queensland allows cuddles only under very strict protocol to ensure that koalas are rotated, and interaction time is always timed to ensure no koala works more than half an hour a day.
 Pretty sweet working day!
 Us rangers are trained to understand signs of stress, but being raised in captivity, they form a close bond with humans and are very used to being handled.